4paradigm/OpenMLDB/docs/en/quickstart/python_sdk.md

     print(e)
 ````

-Use the `connection.execute(ddl, data)` interface to execute the insert statement of SQL with the planceholder, and the inserted data can be dynamically specified:
+Using the `connection.execute(ddl, data)` to execute the insert statement of SQL with the placeholder, and the inserted data can be dynamically specified:

 ````python
 try: